regolith-labs/ore-mint/README.md

 # ORE Mint

-ORE Mint holds the mint authority for the ORE token and implements emissions constraints.
+ORE Mint manages the mint authority of the ORE token and secures emissions rules.

 ## API